-Thyroid nodules are extremely common and are present in roughly 60-70% of adults.
-Approximately 5% of these are cancer.
-Most of these will be small papillary thyroid cancers, where the survival is 98-99%.
-Thyroid nodules, and thyroid cancer, should be approached at least initially with these facts in mind.
+Approximately 5% of all thyroid nodules are cancer.
+Most of these will be small papillary thyroid cancers where the survival rate is very high at 98-99%.
+Thyroid nodules should be approached at least initially with these facts in mind.

 Increase in diagnosis of thyroid cancer

 There has been an exponential increase in the diagnosis of thyroid cancer in high-income countries.
 This is due to patients having easy access to high frequency ultrasound, which is being performed often for unrelated conditions.
 Around 50% of thyroid cancers are estimated to be micro-papillary thyroid cancers that are less than 1 cm in size.